himanshu-ch-2005/ML/Simple_Linear_Regression/README.md

+# Simple Linear Regression

+## Project Overview

-This project demonstrates how to use **Simple Linear Regression** to predict a dependent variable based on one independent variable.
+This project demonstrates how to use Simple Linear Regression to predict a dependent variable based on one independent variable.

-I used a dataset of salaries to predict salary based on years of experience.
+The dataset used contains salary information to predict salary based on years of experience.

-# Dataset
+## Dataset

 * Dataset: Salary Dataset
 * Features: